Xilinx/Vitis-AI/demo/Vitis-AI-Library/README.md

 ## Quick Start For Alveo
 ### Setting Up the Host for U50/U50lv/U280

-1. Click [DPUCAHX8H -- the DPU for Alveo Accelerator Card with HBM](../../setup/alveo/u50_u50lv_u280/README.md#dpucahx8h----the-dpu-for-alveo-accelerator-card-with-hbm) to set up the Alveo Card.
+1. Follow [Setup Alveo Accelerator Card with HBM for DPUCAHX8H/L](../../setup/alveo/u50_u50lv_u280/README.md) to set up the Alveo Card.

 2. Download the xclbin files from [here](https://www.xilinx.com/bin/public/openDownload?filename=alveo_xclbin-1.3.0.tar.gz).
 Untar it, choose the Alveo card and install it.
 Take `U50` as an example.